 A recent study conducted by Johns Hopkins University surveyed 100 different occupations.
 Of those 100 occupations, lawyers were the most likely group to be depressed.
 Other surveys found that lawyers are more likely to commit suicide than any other profession and that 15-20% of all lawyers in the United States struggle with alcoholism or some form of substance abuse.
 Many lawyers experience extreme stress and burnout during their careers.
 California Lawyers magazine found that, if given a chance, seven out of ten lawyers would change their profession.
-Did you know that Legacy Freedom offers quality depression therapy in Charlotte, NC?
+Did you know that Freedom Detox offers quality depression therapy in Charlotte, NC?
 Call us now to learn more.

 These alarming statistics are probably not that surprising to those who are lawyers.
 Between the adversarial nature of the profession, the loss of control over their schedule, and the disruption of personal relationships, many lawyers struggle with feeling unhappy, trapped, and demoralized by their profession.
 The stigma surrounding mental illness in the legal community, like other professional communities, keeps many attorneys from seeking mental health care.